-The year 2018 has been one of the most important ones in terms of breakthroughs in Machine Learning technologies, as well as for the debate on how to move forward beyond pure optimization and into a more advanced discipline of Data Science and real and applied Artificial Intelligence.
+The year 2018 has been one of the most important years in terms of breakthroughs in Machine Learning technologies.
+It has also been important vis à vis the debate on how to move forward beyond pure optimization, into a more advanced discipline of Data Science and real applied Artificial Intelligence.

-From a realization of the challenges of the industrialization of AI systems to the future beyond Deep Learning, this year has been full of news and meaningful debates on how to make the AI revolution sustainable and inclusive.
-In this article, published in recognition of the life and work of Stephen Hawking, we collect some phrases of the genius who anticipate the need for responsible development of Artificial Intelligence.
-“Success in creating effective AI could be the biggest event in the history of our civilization”, said Dr. Hawking, whom we’ve lost this year.
+Ranging from a realization of the challenges of the industrialization of AI systems to the future beyond Deep Learning, 2018 has been full of news and meaningful debates on how to make the AI revolution sustainable and inclusive.
+Included in this article, published in recognition of the life and work of Stephen Hawking, we find a collection of quotes from the genius himself where he anticipates the need for a responsible development of Artificial Intelligence.
+“Success in creating effective AI could be the biggest event in the history of our civilization”, said Dr. Hawking, who we lost this year.

-We want to summarize in this article, inspired by the success of last year’s recap of what we saw and liked in 2017, the progress made in making AI applicable to real products.
-The following paragraphs also address the most relevant events of this year related to Natural Language Processing (henceforth, NLP), Deep Learning on graphs, Causal Inference and the approach to ethics in the implementation of machine learning technologies.
+Inspired by the success of last year’s recap of what we saw and liked in 2017, this article aims to summarize the progress made in making AI applicable to real products.
+The following paragraphs also address the most relevant events of the year relating to Natural Language Processing (henceforth, NLP), Deep Learning on graphs, Causal Inference, and the approach to ethics in the implementation of machine learning technologies.

 by Rafael Hernández, Jose A Rodríguez, Roberto Maestre, César de Pablo.

-Machine learning and artificial intelligence are not any more ‘just a research topic’, but are on its path to becoming commoditized tools, whose development has its own challenges.
-This year we have seen efforts towards more professionalized tools to practice machine learning.
+Machine learning and artificial intelligence are no longer ‘just a research topic’, but rather are on their way to becoming commoditized tools, whose development comes with its own challenges.
+This year has seen efforts towards more professionalized tools to implement machine learning.

-We have also read posts about companies sharing their lessons in deploying machine learning or artificial intelligence at corporate scale: Uber revisiting its Michelangelo platform, LinkedIn and its AI Academy to scale AI training among all employees, and Amazon has even opened their ML training for employees to any developer; this article by Apple describing their platform to provide deep learning at scale internally, and this other one where Booking.com describe how they democratize online controlled experiments.
+We have also read posts about companies sharing their lessons in deploying machine learning or artificial intelligence at corporate scale: Uber revisiting its Michelangelo platform, LinkedIn and its AI Academy to scale AI training among all employees, and Amazon even opening its ML training for employees to any developer; or this article by Apple describing their platform to provide deep learning at scale internally; this other article where Booking.com describe how they democratize online controlled experiments.